CrowdStrike/glide-core/.changeset/twelve-bobcats-wave.md

   - Reduced the minimum width and icon-label padding.
 - Checkbox and Checkbox Group
   - Reduced the padding between elements.
+  - Updated the invalid state to use an outline instead of border, removing the layout shift.
 - Icon Button
   - Increased the size for Primary and Secondary variants.
 - Input